apereo/cas/docs/cas-server-documentation/monitoring/Configuring-Monitoring.md

 in clustered deployments as depending on the ticket registry of choice, CAS may need to <i>interrogate</i> the entire cluster by running distributed queries to calculate ticket usage.</p></div>

-{% include_cached actuators.html endpoints="health" healthIndicators="memoryHealthIndicator,systemHealthIndicator,sessionHealthIndicator" %}
+{% include_cached actuators.html endpoints="health"
+healthIndicators="ping,diskSpaceHealthIndicator,memoryHealthIndicator,systemHealthIndicator,sessionHealthIndicator" %}

 ### Advanced